tazz4843/coqui-stt/README.md

 libraries to your current working directory (`target/<profile name>` by default).
 It is recommended that you use a tool such as [cargo-make](https://sagiegurari.github.io/cargo-make/) to automate this.

+## On Linux

+### Compiling your code

+As for Windows, the libraries need to be discoverable by the rust linker.
+You have a couple of options:

+* Move them to `/usr/local/lib` or `/usr/lib`.
+This is the recommended way, if you have root access, and plan to run the executable on the same machine where it was built.
+* During build, set the `LIBRARY_PATH` environment variable to the path to where you have the unzipped `libstt.tflite.Linux.zip` file.
+This requires the corresponding environment variable during execution.

+### Running your code

+Just like with Windows, the libraries need to be discoverable by the executable.
+Static linking is not possible.

+* If you followed option 1 above, as long as the libraries remain in the directory where they were installed, you should be able to run the executable without issues.
+* If you followed option 2 above, you will need to set the `LD_LIBRARY_PATH` environment variable to the directory where you have the unzipped `libstt.tflite.Linux.zip` file.
+The libraries do not need to be in the same location as they were during build, as long as `LD_LIBRARY_PATH` is set to the correct location.

 ## MSRV

 The MSRV is always the latest stable version,